openkfw/TruBudget/docs/developer/developer-setup.md

 ### Environment variables

-All projects in TruBudget (blockchain, api, frontend, etc) have a docker-compose file that can be used to start the project with.
+All projects in TruBudget (blockchain, api, frontend, etc) have a docker compose file that can be used to start the project with.
 In order to start the projects, some environment variables must be set.
 In order to make this easier, there are some files containing the environment variables called `.env_example` in each project directory.
 To use these environemnt variables, simply copy the `.env.example` file and rename it to `.env`.

 > Do **NOT** use other additional ways to set environment variables like inline env-variables or env-variables defined by 'export'.
 Why? - Because these env-variables will overwrite each which makes it very hard to find mistakes.